 In the case when the frequency is lowered because the consumption is too high, the charging station can simply decrease the charging power (currents).
 Regulation of the charging current is made on basis of the frequency limit settings.
-If the system frequency is lower than nominal 50 Hz, the charging current will also be lowered.
+If the system frequency is lower than nominal value, the charging current will also be lowered.
+Nominal value of frequency in the power system can be different, usually defined as 50 Hz or 60 Hz.